amplication/docs/docs/getting-started/add-plugins-for-service.md

 ![Installing a new database plugin](./assets/new-database-plugin.png)

 Done in just a few clicks.
-How much time would it have tkane to change an entire database without Amplication?
+How much time would it have taken to change an entire database without Amplication?

 ## You're Done

 Great work!
-You just enabled a new plugin to add more funtionality to your service.
+You just enabled a new plugin to add more functionality to your service.
 You also optionally switched your database in just a few clicks.

 Amplication truly does save you a lot of time, and our plugin system is designed to help save even more time and customize your service exactly how you need.